Public Fire Education

 Our Public Fire Education program plans and facilitates involvement in a variety of local events including weekend festivals (like Pig on the Pond, First Friday and Light Up Clermont), school classroom presentations, station tours (for children, groups of all ages) and appearances at birthday parties and other celebrations.

 There are pamphlets, handouts and flyers as well as displays, videos, CD-ROMs and other materials available to the public and are appropriate for any age group.
 Our personnel will be available to answer any questions you have.
 Additionally we provide fire extinguisher demonstrations, instructions and training, a smoke detector donation program for financially challenged families and smoke house training (for children).

-To make a request for materials or to schedule an event, please contact us at (352) 241-7317, or email Jennifer Pierce.
+To make a request for materials or to schedule an event, please contact us at (352) 241-2162, or email Sarah Jones.

 Many businesses are required to have their employees instructed or trained in the use of fire extinguishers.
 Instruction involves an individual learning the types of fires and what types of fire extinguisher is appropriate for use on each type of fire, as well as learning how to use a fire extinguisher.
 Training involves instruction as well as hands-on practical exercises in the use of fire extinguishers (actually using a fire extinguisher to extinguish a controlled fire).